islab-github/VOMTC/README.md

 Recent advances in sensing and computer vision (CV) technologies have opened the door for the application of deep learning (DL)-based CV technologies in the realm of 6G wireless communications.
 For the successful application of this emerging technology, it is crucial to have a qualified vision dataset tailored for wireless applications (e.g., RGB images containing wireless devices such as laptops and cell phones).
-An aim of this paper is to propose a large-scale vision dataset referred to as Vision Objects for Millimeter and Terahertz Communications (VOMTC).
+An aim of this work is to propose a large-scale vision dataset referred to as Vision Objects for Millimeter and Terahertz Communications (VOMTC).
 The VOMTC dataset consists of 20,232 pairs of RGB and depth images obtained from a camera attached to the base station (BS), with each pair labeled with three representative object categories (person, cell phone, and  laptop) and bounding boxes of the objects.
 Through experimental